-F roads are all closed to traffic, due to the danger of avalanches, so don’t expect to be able to see anything off the ring road.
+While it’s not guaranteed there will be snow, it’s very likely, and so F roads are all closed to traffic due to the danger of avalanches, so don’t expect to be able to see anything off the ring road.

 It’s not just the ice and snow on the road you need to contend with, the wind can be brutal, and we were warned by our hire car company to be careful opening doors since they have been known to be wrenched off or severely damaged in the wind!

 Travelling around Iceland without a car in winter

 If you want to get around Iceland in the winter without a car, then you can still do so.
 Either base yourself in Reykjavik and take day tours or consider a multi-day tour to see more of the country.

 Check out the Best Winter Tours in Iceland to help you get the most out of your trip without a car.